Best cell phone plans 2025

 No multi-line discounts

 Hands down one of the best MVNO carriers out there, Mint Mobile is now owned by T-Mobile and uses its network infrastructure exclusively.
-There are four plans — with 5GB, 10GB, 15GB, and unlimited (40GB) of high-speed data — to pick from.
-All these plans come with unlimited talk and text in the United States, in addition to free calls to Mexico and Canada.
-Of course, you get full 5G access and hotspot usage, with the highest plan coming with 10GB of dedicated hotspot data.
+There are four plans—with 5GB, 10GB, 15GB, and unlimited high-speed data—to pick from.
+All of these plans come with unlimited talk and text in the United States, in addition to free calls to Mexico and Canada.
+Of course, you get full 5G network access and hotspot usage with the highest plan, complete with 10GB of dedicated hotspot data.

 Perhaps one of the most unique features of Mint Mobile is that it lets you save cash by offering service in chunks of three, six, or 12 months.
 You have to pay upfront for the desired duration, and the more you buy, the more you save.
-Best of all, if you're not sure if the carrier will be a good fit for you, you can easily switch as there are no contracts here.
+Best of all, if you're unsure if the carrier will be a good fit for you, you can easily switch as there are no contracts here.
+You can even sign up for a free one-week trial to see if you like the service or not.

 Since Mint Mobile uses T-Mobile's network, most of the best Android phones will work on it without any issues.
-Also, 'Mint Family' lets you manage family members on any of the carrier's feature-packed plans.
+Also, 'Mint Family' allows you to effortlessly manage family members on any of the carrier's feature-laden plans, while also allowing for easier plan payments.

 Best budget plan